AK-Homberger/Seatalk-Autopilot-Remote-Control/README.md

 # Problem with some 74LS07 variants
 It seems that there are different types of 74LS07 devices available with slightly different electrical charcteristics.
 See issue "R3 wrong value?" for details.
 If you get a "Send Error" problem (with 12 Volt connected) then the solution is to lower the value of R3.
 It is important to check two voltages.
 With Satalk signal line high (12 Volt) the voltage on pin 3 of 74LS07 (or alternatively on cathode of D1, which is easier to measure) should be above 2 Volt.
-When Seatalk pulled to GND (low) the voltage on pin3 should be less than 0.8 Volt.
+When Seatalk pulled to GND (low) the voltage on pin 3 should be less than 0.8 Volt.

 # Software